PeterNaydenov/ask-for-promise/README.md

 ```

-When function askForPromise get argument will return array of askForPromises object and property 'promises' will contain array of all promises.
+When function askForPromise get array of data will create interally an array of askForPromise objects.
+One askForPromise object for each item in the list. 'onComplete' will be called when all promises are completed.
+With method 'each' you can execute a callback function for each item in the list.